DutchOrange-1/DutchOrange-1/README.md

 For some quick checks on some of my projects, include:

 ## EMK 310 Robot Race day
-This was a multi color line following car, that was built from the ground up, and coded purely in assembly.
+This was a multi-colour line-following car, that was built from the ground up, and coded purely in assembly.
 Check it out [here](https://github.com/DutchOrange-1/EMK310-2026-MARV-Race-G50).

-## Solar Optomisation
+## Solar Optimisation
-[This project](https://github.com/DutchOrange-1/Solar-Optimisation) was a fun, full stack development project, where a solar system was optimized through the use of weather data, loadsheding data and a small machine learning model.
+[This project](https://github.com/DutchOrange-1/Solar-Optimisation) was a fun, full-stack development project, where a solar system was optimised through the use of weather data, loadshedding data and a small machine learning model.

 ## Oscilloscope Clock
 An Oscilloscope that is used as a clock!
 Nothing new, but its fun and an ongoing project found [here](https://github.com/DutchOrange-1/Oscilloscope-Digital-clock-WAV-based).
-The goal being to grow it from the ground up, and using extremely light hardware, and being able to run on its own.
+The goal is to grow it from the ground up, and using extremely light hardware, and being able to run on its own.

-## Local PCB Ingraving
+## Local PCB Engraving
-This is more of a [research project](https://github.com/DutchOrange-1/Fiber-Laser-PCB-Manufacturing), to find local people in South Africa willing to use their fiber laser to engrave PCBs.
+This is more of a [research project](https://github.com/DutchOrange-1/Fiber-Laser-PCB-Manufacturing), to find local people in South Africa willing to use their fibre laser to engrave PCBs.
 The benefits being that the holes and traces can be created given the correct settings.

 # Waka